-We began the day by learning that Theresa Villiers was out of a job, making her tenure one of the shortest lived stints as environment secretary in the past 50 years, but it took until late afternoon before we learned that George Eustice was taking over the Defra brief.
+We began the day by learning that Therese Villiers was out of a job, making her tenure one of the shortest lived stints as environment secretary in the past 50 years, but it took until late afternoon before we learned that George Eustice was taking over the Defra brief.
 Eustice is unlikely to prove as strong a champion for the environment as his predecessor-before-one Michael Gove, but he knows the Defra brief very well and has spoken out in defence of strong environmental and animal protections in the farming system.
 It looks likely that Theresa Villiers will keep him on his toes from the backbenches.

 The road to Glasgow